Tequila Herradura: Facilities

 Although owned by Brown-Forman, the facilities are still based in Amatitán.
 Jalisco is run by Grupo Industrial Herradura under manager Randy McCann.
 The hacienda is the setting of several legends and ghost stories.
 These include sightings of old conquistadors, and stories related to the various tunnels that were dug on the hacienda property during the Cristero War.
 Over its history, the company has run all aspects of tequila production from growing the agave to bottling the final product.
 Herradura brand tequilas are still made with agave hearts roasted in clay ovens and fermented with wild yeast.
-In the late 2000s, the company invested about 15 million USD in water treatment plants, the Amatitán distillery, new laboratories, and other facilities.
+In the late 2000s, the company invested about US$15 million in water treatment plants, the Amatitán distillery, new laboratories, and other facilities.
 The plant has an ISO 9001-2000 ranking from AENOR México and produces eighteen million liters annually.

-The hacienda is part of the tourism sector of the area’s economy as well, with the Tequila Express train arriving at it and Amatitán from Guadalajara.
+The hacienda is part of the tourism sector of the area's economy as well, with the Tequila Express train arriving at it and Amatitán from Guadalajara.

 Products

 Herradura produces tequila and tequila-based beverages under the Herradura, Hacienda de Cristero, Grand Imperio, El Jimador, and New Mix names.
-Herradura brand tequilas are 100 % blue agave.
+Herradura brand tequilas are 100% blue agave.
 As an authentic tequila, bottles bear certification from the Mexican government.
 Herradura brands include Herradura Blanco (46% alcohol), Herradura Blanco Suave (40%), Herradura Reposado (40%), Herradura Antiguo (38%), Herradura Añejo (40%) and Selección Suprema (40%).
 The best-selling varieties are Reposado, Añejo, and Selección Suprema.
 Herradura introduced their first Reposado tequila in 1974 and the Extra Añejo Selección Suprema in 1995.
 Reposado is aged for eleven months in wood barrels.
 Selección Suprema is aged for 49 months in oak barrels.
 In 2012, the company redesigned the package of the Selección Suprema to reflect the traditional nature in which the extra-aged tequila is made.

 Another important brand is el Jimador, launched in 1994 and named after those who harvest agave plants. el Jimador is 100% agave tequila.
 It is currently the best-selling tequila in Mexico, with a twelve percent market share.

 New Mix is a canned tequila and grapefruit soda drink with five percent alcohol.
 It is also the best-selling product of its type in Mexico.

 Herradura, in 2013 under the sub-label "Colección de la Casa," released in limited areas (Mexico, United States, El Salvador, and Australia), two new Reposado Tequilas partially aged in non-traditional barrels.
 One Aged in oak than in Port barrels and another partially aged in Cognac barrels as well as traditional oak.